wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Protein structures of human myoglobin (top left), African elephant myoglobin (top right, 80% sequence identity to human structure analogue), blackfin tuna myoglobin (bottom right, 45% sequence identity to human analogue) and pigeon myoglobin (bottom left, 25% sequence identity to human analogue).
 Myoglobin can be found in muscles and its main function is to supply oxygen to muscle cells.
-The figures illustrate how structure can be largely the same even for sequences that are quite different.
+The protein structure figures illustrate how structure can be largely the same even for sequences that are quite different.
 Image source: https://www.blopig.com/blog/2021/07/alphafold-2-is-here-whats-behind-the-structure-prediction-miracle/
 :::